vipul-modi/service-fabric-windows-patch-installer/README.md

     $newAppParams['Verify_EXAMPLE_PATCH']='true'

-    # Upgrade the application with new parameters.
-    Start-ServiceFabricApplicationUpgrade -ApplicationName fabric:/PatchInstallerApp -ApplicationTypeVersion $app.ApplicationTypeVersion -ApplicationParameter $newAppParams -UnmonitoredAuto
+    . src\PatchInstallerApp\Scripts\Deploy-FabricApplication.ps1 -ApplicationPackagePath 'src\PatchInstallerApp\pkg\Release' -PublishProfileFile 'src\PatchInstallerApp\PublishProfiles\Cloud.xml' -UseExistingClusterConnection -ApplicationParameter $newAppParams -OverwriteBehavior Always

     ```

-Once the upgrade is completed, the nodes that do not have the patch installed will be in the `Warning` state because of the missing patch health report on them.
+Once the upgrade is completed, the nodes that do not have the patch installed will be in the `Warning` state in few minutes.

-*  Upgrade the application with the new set of application parameters that enables the installation of the patch (See the table in above section for the names of the parameters for each patch), but this time perform monitored upgrade with `FailureAction` set to `Manual` (or manual upgrade).
+-  Enable the installation of the patch through monitored upgrade of the application with `FailureAction` set to `Manual` (or manual upgrade).
 The `HealthCheckWaitDurationSec` must be greater than the sum of `ScanIntervalSeconds` and `ScanIntervalRandomizationSeconds` settings in the `Settings.xml` of the service.
-If the patch installation is supposed to take time, adjust the `HealthCheckWaitDurationSec` and `UpgradeDomainTimeoutSec` timeouts appropriately (see, [Start-ServiceFabricUpgrade](https://docs.microsoft.com/en-us/powershell/module/servicefabric/start-servicefabricapplicationupgrade?view=azureservicefabricps) command for details).
+If the patch installation is supposed to more take time, adjust the `HealthCheckWaitDurationSec` and `UpgradeDomainTimeoutSec` timeouts appropriately (see, [Start-ServiceFabricUpgrade](https://docs.microsoft.com/en-us/powershell/module/servicefabric/start-servicefabricapplicationupgrade?view=azureservicefabricps) command for details).
 As an example, the command below enables installation of the `EXAMPLE_PATCH`.

     ```PowerShell
      # Get current application parameters